hotosm/learnosm/_posts/en/coordination/0500-10-25-tasking-manager.md

 ## Options & links

-The Task Manager initially displays in English - to change to another language click on **en** in the red header banner.
+-  The Task Manager initially displays in English - to change to another language click on **English** in the red header banner.

-![Tasking Manager Languages][]

-For information about the Tasking Manager, HOT sponsors, partners & help click on **About** at the top of the page.
+-  For information about the Tasking Manager, HOT sponsors, partners & help click on **About** at the top of the page.

-![Tasking Manager About][]

-Once you have logged in, you may click on your username at the top.
+_ Once you have logged in, you may click on your username at the top.
 Here you can:

 - Access a list of projects for which you have completed squares,
 - Go to your **Messages** screen within the Tasking Manager (this is not the same as the OpenStreetMap messaging system)
 - Logout
 - See a list of all users who have contributed completed squares within the Tasking Manager.
-You may access links to see more information about the user you select, such as which tasks they have completed squares for, and how many.
+You may access links to see more information about the user you select, such as which tasks they have completed squares for, how many commits their OSM edit history, and the quantity of each they have submitted.

 ![Tasking Manager Username_list][]